Aelkoulali/La-chouette-Agence-V01/README.md

 ## 🎯 Website Upgrade (SEO + Performance + Accessibility)
 This project optimizes an existing website by improving SEO, performance, and accessibility while keeping the HTML/CSS code maintainable.

+Please visit this page to sse all changes made https://github.com/Aelkoulali/La-chouette-agence